Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data

 \subsection{Conformal Prediction}

-Conformal prediction~\cite{vovk2005algorithmic} is a framework to extract prediction sets from predictive models that satisfy finite-sample coverage guarantees under specific assumptions.
-More precisely, given a calibration set of $n$ tuples $\{(X_i, Y_i)\}_{i=1}^n$ $\in \mathcal{X} \times \mathcal{Y}$ drawn from some unknown distribution $P(X, Y)$, it can provide for new points $X_t$ drawn from $P(X, Y)$ prediction sets $\gC(X_t)$ such that for a given $\alpha \in [0, 1]$ satisfy the so-called \emph{marginal coverage} property
+Conformal prediction~\cite{vovk2005algorithmic} is a framework to extract prediction sets from predictive models that satisfy finite-sample coverage guarantees under specific assumptions\footnote{Conformal prediction is often described as an uncertainty quantification method, but it may be more accurately viewed as an uncertainty representation technique: it conveys uncertainty through the size of prediction sets rather than assigning a numerical value to uncertainty.}.
+More precisely, consider the calibration set $(X_1,Y_1),\dots,(X_n,Y_n)$ drawn from an unknown distribution $P$ on $\mathcal{X}\times\mathcal{Y}$, formally $(X_1,Y_1,\dots,X_n,Y_n) \sim P^n$.
+Given this set, conformal prediction constructs prediction sets $\mathcal{C}(X_t)$ for new points $X_t \sim P$ such that the marginal coverage property holds for any $\alpha \in [0,1]$:

-with the probability over the randomness of $\{(X_i, Y_i)\}_{i=1}^n$ and $(X_t, Y_t)$.
+where the probability is taken over the randomness of $\{(X_i, Y_i)\}_{i=1}^n$ and $(X_t, Y_t)$.
 The prediction set $\gC(X_t)$ is constructed using \emph{(non)conformity} scores, which quantify how well a sample fits within other samples in a set.
 One of the most common conformal prediction methods is that of split-conformal prediction (SCP)~\cite{papadopoulos2002inductive}.
 In SCP, a score $s(X_i, Y_i)$ is obtained for each point in a calibration set $\{(X_i, Y_i)\}_{i=1}^n$, and at test time $\gC(X_t)$ is constructed as

 with $\quant$ the $1-\alpha$ quantile of the empirical distribution defined by the set of scores $\{s(X_i, Y_i)\}_{i={1}}^n$.

 The main assumption for the marginal coverage guarantee to hold is that of \emph{exchangeability}; the new point $(X_t, Y_t)$ needs to be exchangeable with the points in the calibration set $\{(X_i, Y_i)\}_{i=1}^n$, i.e., it should follow the same distribution $P(X, Y)$.
 Unfortunately, violations of the exchangeability assumption are all too common \citep{koh2021wilds} and the naive application of standard SCP when $(X_t, Y_t)$ comes from another distribution $Q(X, Y)$ could produce misleading prediction sets that do not achieve the desired coverage rate \citep{vovk2005algorithmic,tibshirani_conformal_2019,barber2023conformal}.
 Proper usage of conformal prediction in these settings requires methods to (i) quantify the coverage gap caused by the distribution shift, and (ii) mitigate the effect of the shift on the CP procedure itself to get as close as possible to the target coverage rate.